bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 of ML, I've had enough of this diversion into the maths.
 Besides, there are still so many interesting papers and topics for me to look at, it just seems like the backlog keeps growing!
 Stay tune for some more posts.

+(As a side note: It seems my posts keep getting longer and longer.
+I got to consciously break them up into smaller pieces, maybe do some "Agile" or "Lean Blogging" on them.
+Or not.
+We'll see.)

 |h2| Further Reading |h2e|